jvazquez/arthur-web/README.md

 I added hooks `-c hooks_config.py` [here is the documentation](https://docs.gunicorn.org/en/stable/settings.html#server-hooks)
 To show when a worker starts, reloads, it's just an example, but you guys can use it on your heroku

+## How do I stop this thing?

+On your host, type docker-compose down and it will stop the running project